Back to blog

 Database records from end usersNoneHighUser-controlled fields reach LLM context

-Many teams deploy RAG with the assumption that their document corpus is trusted because it started as internal content.
-The risk grows over time as the pipeline begins ingesting user-uploaded documents, customer feedback, web search results, or third-party data.
-Without chunk-level validation, any new source that becomes part of the corpus is an attack surface.
+Many teams deploy RAG assuming the corpus is trusted because it started as internal content.
+The risk grows as the pipeline begins ingesting uploads, customer feedback, web results, or third-party data.
+Without chunk-level validation, every new source is a new attack surface.

-Defending RAG against prompt injection requires more than a single validation call.
-The threat exists at multiple points in the pipeline.
-A complete defense addresses each one.
+Defending RAG against injection takes more than one validation call.
+The threat lives at multiple points in the pipeline, and a complete defense addresses each one.

-Validate the user's query before it reaches the retrieval step.
-This blocks direct injection attempts — users who submit adversarial queries designed to retrieve specific poisoned chunks or to manipulate the LLM via the query itself.
+Validate the user's query before retrieval.
+This blocks direct injection: users who submit adversarial queries designed to pull a specific poisoned chunk, or to manipulate the model through the query itself.

 Direct injection via query: